South Korean-flagged tanker seized by Iran, Seoul demands release

-DUBAI/SEOUL (Reuters) -Iran’s Revolutionary Guards Corps seized a South Korean-flagged tanker in Gulf waters, Iranian media said on Monday, at a time of tension between Tehran and Seoul over Iranian funds frozen at South Korean banks due to U.S. sanctions.
+DUBAI/SEOUL (Reuters) -Iran’s Revolutionary Guards Corps seized a South Korean-flagged tanker in Gulf waters and detained its crew, Iranian media said on Monday, amid tensions between Tehran and Seoul over Iranian funds frozen in South Korean banks due to U.S. sanctions.

 Seoul confirmed the seizure of a South Korean chemical tanker by Iranian authorities in the waters off Oman, and demanded its immediate release.

-It said the vessel’s crew members had been detained and included nationals of South Korea, Indonesia, Vietnam and Myanmar.
-It said the tanker was being held at Iran’s Bandar Abbas port city.
+It said the vessel’s detained crew members included nationals of South Korea, Indonesia, Vietnam and Myanmar.
+Iran’s state TV said the tanker was being held at Iran’s Bandar Abbas port city.
 The ship had 20 crew members, according to South Korea’s foreign ministry.

-The U.S. Navy’s Bahrain-based Fifth Fleet was aware and monitoring the situation, spokeswoman Rebecca Rebarich said in response to a Reuters query.
+The U.S. Navy’s Bahrain-based Fifth Fleet is aware of the incident and is monitoring the situation, spokeswoman Rebecca Rebarich said in response to a Reuters query.

-Iranian authorities have yet to comment on the incident, which comes ahead of an expected visit by South Korea’s deputy foreign minister to Tehran.

 NUCLEAR DEAL

-The United States re-imposed sanctions on Iran in 2018 after Washington withdrew from Tehran’s 2015 nuclear deal with six major powers, under which Iran agreed to curb its nuclear work in exchange for lifting sanctions.
+The United States re-imposed sanctions on Iran in 2018 after Washington withdrew from Tehran’s 2015 nuclear deal with six major powers.
+Under that deal, Iran had agreed to curb its nuclear work in exchange for the lifting of sanctions.

 Iran has retaliated by bypassing the restrictions of the deal step-by-step.
 In a move that could complicate efforts by U.S. President-elect Joe Biden to rejoin the deal, Tehran said on Monday it had resumed 20% uranium enrichment at its underground Fordow nuclear facility.